Virtual Appliance Collectors

-A Virtual Appliance Collector work as a processing mechanism that provides the ability to gather network metadata in a quick and straightforward manner.
+A Virtual Appliance Collector works as a processing mechanism that provides the ability to gather network metadata in a quick and straightforward manner.
 If you are interested in getting started with Lumu VA, access our

 Lumu Virtual Appliance